AxelUser/blog/content/006-how-to-get-status-of-mongodb-operation/index.md

 Alright, let's try some MongoDB shell.

-Now we can start delete operation with such command:
+Now when we start the delete operation we can pass `JobId` into comment:
 ```js
 db.runCommand({
     "delete": "Events",